urcsc174/2019-spring-csc174/assignment07-user-survey-website/instructions.md

   - Good, clean, and valid code (within reason) that is optimized, and follows industry standards and best practices without error (that includes lack of error_log files on the server)
   - Everything works as expected

-*NOTE: use of a readme.md file is not required for this assignment, but it is suggested for team communications only.
+*NOTE: use of a **readme.md** file is <u>not</u> required for this assignment, but it is suggested for team communications only.
 Use it however you want - for whatever you want - it's up to you.*

 ### Extra Credit

-NOTE:

 - [ ] For extra credit, the **Visual Designer** can create **"design language" files** - a set of wireframes and a comp ("comp" is a marketing term, short for "comprehensive layout")
   - To receive the extra credit, the files must be **submitted in Blackboard** before the website is coded, *and* before Wednesday, April 24 (the halfway point of the assignment)